h-tiwari-kusho/api-test-generator/README.md

 }
 ```

-## Test Case Generation
+## Test Generation

-When generating test cases, Kusho creates a structured directory for each request:
+When generating tests, Kusho creates a structured directory for each request:

 ```
 ~/.local/share/nvim/kusho/test-suites/